Paratron/smartimages/README.md

 SmartImages also brings a basic lazy loading functionality that helps reducing the initial load impact of your website.

+This library has absolutely no dependencies and weights way under 1000 bytes if delivered with gzip compression.

 ##How it works
 To make use of the smart loading behaviour, you need to leave the `src` property of your image empty.
 This way you